|My friend Joan posted this on Facebook last night and it caught my eye this morning. So true.|

 Photo from one year ago today, May 9, 2013:

-No photos were taken on this date although we did post a story, as our ship made it’s way toward Egypt.
+No photos were taken on this date although we did post a story, as our ship made the way toward Egypt.
 More tomorrow.